 - University of Minnesota Extension-The University of Minnesota delivers practical, research-based education programs and information to landowners.
-Extension also manages the MyMinnesotaWoods website and other free electronic communications for landowners. extension.umn.edu/natural-resources/my-minnesota-woods - Minnesota Forestry Association (MFA)-MFA is an organization for private woodland owners that offers educational opportunities and other services.
+Extension also manages the MyMinnesotaWoods website and other free electronic communications for landowners. myminnesotawoods.umn.edu - Minnesota Forestry Association (MFA)-MFA is an organization for private woodland owners that offers educational opportunities and other services.
 Their "Call Before You Cut" hotline directs woodland owners to free information before a harvest including lists of foresters, certified loggers, and a variety of other resources. minnesotaforestry.org